vippsas/vipps-ecom-api/vipps-ecom-api.md

 _Reserve capture_ is the normal flow.

-When then end user approves an initiated payment, it will be reserved until you capture it.
+When the end user approves an initiated payment, it will be reserved until you capture it.
 When the order is reserved, the amount is marked as reserved by the bank, but not transferred.